mikekitckchan/techblog/_posts/bootstrap/2019-09-08-bootstrap-tutorial.md

 ## Adding Bootstrap default Component

-In Bootstrap, there are many default components like navbar and buttons etc. You can find these all from www.getbootstrap.com.
-For example, if you go to
+In Bootstrap, there are many built-in components like navbar and buttons etc. You can find these all from www.getbootstrap.com.
+For example, if you go to https://getbootstrap.com/docs/4.3/components/buttons/, you can find different kind of buttons and from the scroll down list on the left hand side, you can also find other components such as navbar and stuff.

+In the next sections, we would started applying the basic concepts above in real life examples.